CLINTON COUNTY HUMANE SOCIETY

 Our Featured Pets...

 KATIE, a ten plus year old, spayed Min Pin mix who is confused to suddenly be sitting in a cage!
 GOLDIE, an active, spayed Shepherd mix who needs a family to love!
-SOPHIE, a gorgeous spayed white DSH with an affectionate personality who is looking for action!
+LOVIE, a gorgeous black DSH with an affectionate personality who is looking for action!
 CONNER, a handsome Orange and White Tabby, who gets along well with other felines and wants to be spoiled by you!
 AXLE, a gorgeous, neutered Pit mix who is excellent on a leash and loves everyone!
-LAYLA, is a spayed and declawed female who wants to hang with you!
+GIZMO, a handsome neutered Maine Coon mix, is ready to become a part of your family!
 Please give one of these wonderful animals the home they deserve.
 You will be saving a life.

 WHO WE ARE